- Contact information

 The dump station is closed for the season.

-The small park office as you enter the park is now closed for the year.
-Please register for camping and pay for park stickers at the Ice Age Center.
-Ice Age Center hours vary during the week, but will be open 8:30 a.m. to 4 p.m. on weekends.
-If the Ice Age Center is not open, please self-register at the kiosk in front of the main doors.
+The small park office as you enter the park will be open on weekends for stickers and camping registration.
+Please register for camping and pay for park stickers at the Ice Age Center during the week.
+If the Ice Age Center or front office is not open, please self-register.

 River and lake